shipsaas/laravel-inbox-process/README.md

 Same as Laravel Queue Worker, you can set up the `supervisor` to manage the process.

+Note: use `numprocs=1` for each topic.
+We also add the locking mechanism, so you won't be able to dispatch multiple processes for a single topic.

 ## Notes

 ### Use Inbox Process when